Evidence of previous roof covering repair. This is just for your awareness.

 This report is considered supplemental to the Sellers Disclosure, if this property is for sale.

 This inspection is NOT a GUARANTEE OR WARRANTY, EXPRESSED OR IMPLIED, REGARDING THE CONDITIONS OF THE PROPERTY, INCLUDING THE ITEMS AND SYSTEMS INSPECTED, AND IT SHOULD NOT BE RELIED ON AS SUCH.
 If this inspection is in conjunction with a real estate transaction, it is a tool to assist you in your buying decision and it should be used alongside the sellers disclosure, pest inspection report (if applicable), and quotes and advice from the tradespeople recommended in this report to gain a better understanding of the condition of the home.
 Some risk is always involved when purchasing a property and unexpected repairs should be anticipated, as this is unfortunately, a part of home ownership.
-There are no perfect homes.
+In our experience, all homes have current maintenance/repairs to address and can expect future maintenance/repairs in the future.
+This is part of the "joys" of home ownership.

 Notice to Third Parties